Gerard Sweetman: Later career

+During the 1960s, Fine Gael itself witnessed a major transformation.
 This internal revolution culminated in the 'Just Society' document produced by Declan Costello.
 The distinctly social democrat flavour of the document was very much at odds with Sweetman's deeply conservative views.
-However, the support of Liam Cosgrave and Garret FitzGerald ensured that the document was adopted as the party's manifesto for the 1965 general election.
+However, the support of Liam Cosgrave and Garret FitzGerald ensured that the document was adopted as the party's manifesto for the 1965 general election, with Sweetman, Dillon and the rest of the conservative wing capitulating after realising they were outnumbered.
+Nevertheless, he succeeded in having most of the policy gutted prior to the election.